Rapid Palatal Expander (RPE)

 When patients are still growing, their connective tissue between the left and right halves of their upper jaw is very responsive to expansion.
 By simply activating the expander through turning a screw in the center, with a special key we provide, gradual outward pressure is placed on the left and right halves of the upper jaw.
 This pressure causes an increased amount of bone to grow between the right and left halves of the jaw, ultimately resulting in an increased width.

-Once we remove your braces, we will move into the retention phase of your treatment.
-Your retainer will stabilize the new position of your teeth.
+Once we remove your braces, we move into the retention phase of your treatment.
+Your retainer stabilizes the new position of your teeth.
 It is important that you wear your retainer as instructed so you can achieve the maximum benefits of your treatment.
 Remember to remove your retainer before brushing, and brush your retainer before placing it back in your mouth.
 If your retainer breaks at any time during treatment, please do not adjust it yourself.
 Call us immediately to schedule an emergency appointment.

 One of the most common problems orthodontists treat is the discrepancy that occurs when the upper teeth protrude beyond the lower.
 Ordinarily, when we see a patient with the upper teeth protruding, we tend to think that the upper jaw and teeth are too far forward but, more often than not, this condition is due to a small lower jaw that is further back than it should be.
-With these patients, we would like to encourage the lower jaw to catch up in growth, and the Herbst appliance helps this to happen as it prevents the lower jaw from moving backward.
+With these patients, we encourage the lower jaw to catch up in growth, and the Herbst appliance helps this to happen as it prevents the lower jaw from moving backward.
 Your Herbst appliance will be checked and adjusted at your appointments.
-If, sometimes between appointments, you develop some sore areas on the inside of your cheeks, please do not try to adjust the appliance yourself.
+If sometimes between appointments, you develop some sore areas on the inside of your cheeks, please do not try to adjust the appliance yourself.
 Call for an appointment so that the necessary adjustments can be made.

 The twin block is a functional appliance used in cases where a patient’s upper jaw is larger than the lower, causing the upper front teeth to protrude ahead of the lower.
 The appliance pushes the lower jaw forward, while restricting growth of the upper jaw.
 In addition, tooth movement occurs, correcting the bite.
 The twin block consists of two removable parts (upper and lower).
 It should be worn 24 hours a day.
 After eating, brush the appliance using cold water.
 Never place the appliance in hot water or use a denture cleaner.